UEFA Euro 1984 final: Background

-UEFA Euro 1984 was the seventh edition of the UEFA European Football Championship, UEFA's football competition for national teams.
+UEFA Euro 1984 was the seventh edition of the UEFA European Championship, UEFA's football competition for national teams.
 Qualifying rounds were played on a home-and-away round-robin tournament basis prior to the final tournament taking place in France, between 12 and 27 June 1984.
 There, the eight qualified teams were divided into two groups of four with each team playing one another once.
 The winners of each group then faced the runners-up from the other group in the semi-finals, the winners progressing to the final.

 In the previous international tournament, the 1982 FIFA World Cup, France were knocked out in the semi-final by West Germany after a penalty shoot-out, and lost 3–2 to Poland in the third-place play-off.
 Spain failed to progress past the second qualifying group stage, losing to West Germany and drawing with England.
 The UEFA Euro 1984 Final was the twentieth meeting between France and Spain, with ten of those matches being won by Spain, four by France and the remainder ending in a draw.
 They had never faced each other in a competitive game.